 Besides the Visitor Center parking area, there are 2 additional parking areas for relaxing and exploring:

 - The Barksdale Picnic Area near the eastern boundary offers 4 picnic tables.

 - The Historic Hornbek Homestead parking lot, north of the Visitor Center on Teller 1 offers 2 picnic tables as well as information about Adeline Hornbek who once lived in the historic homestead.

-Visitor Center parking area offers 9 picnic tables and 2 metal grills for your enjoyment.
+Visitor Center parking area offers 9 picnic tables for your enjoyment.